-Visit the top places to rest in peace in Buenos Aires while guiding yourself around the tombs of the rich & infamous.
+Our top-selling guide!
+Visit the top places to rest in peace in Buenos Aires while learning about lifestyles of the rich & (in)famous.

 Recoleta Cemetery ranks as one of the main attractions in Buenos Aires & with good reason.
 Its list of occupants reads like a Who’s Who of Argentine history & society.
 The elite, aspiring middle class, friends, enemies & those who contributed to the general welfare of Argentina all share space in a miniature city of mausoleums & monuments.
 But it wasn’t always so grandiose…

-Recoleta Cemetery has changed as much as the city itself, & although unpopular at first the elite eventually adopted it as their own.
+Over time, Recoleta Cemetery has changed as much as the city itself & although unpopular at first, the elite eventually came to cherish its intimate location.
 Ornate family tombs reflect wealth & status.
-Stroll past Presidents & politicians (some naughty, some nice), Nobel Prize winners, literary great, entertainers, scientists, military leaders, sports figures & even some who died tragically… generating more than a few urban legends.
+Stroll past Presidents & politicians (some naughty, some nice), Nobel Prize winners, literary greats, entertainers, scientists, military leaders, sports figures & even some who died tragically… generating more than a few urban legends.

 Of course this guide includes the cemetery’s most famous resident.
 Eva María Duarte de Perón—simply Evita to her devotées—had a bizarre post-mortem journey which is described at length.
-Many other important tombs are included such as Rufina Cambacérès, Guerreros del Paraguay, Luis Ángel Firpo, & David Spinetto.
-The mix of architecture, historical figures & urban legends may maked you want to stay permanently!
+Many other important tombs are included such as Rufina Cambacérès, Luis Ángel Firpo, & David Spinetto.
+The mix of architecture, historical figures & captivating stories may make you want to stay permanently!

 Covering 70 tombs & mausoleums, this walk is divided into easy-to-navigate sections of 10 tombs each.
-Titles marked with a diamond (◊) in the blog AfterLife are included in this PDF.
+Sample sheets below demonstrate the guide’s general layout:

-Duration: The route takes about 2 hours to walk at a leisurely pace.
-You may need extra time to gaze at all the architecture & take photos.
+- Duration: The route takes about 2 hours to walk & read at a leisurely pace.
+You may need extra time to gaze at all the wonderful architecture & take photos.